 Signs of Jaundice

-If a baby has developed jaundice, the skin or whites of the eyes turn yellow.
-It usually shows up 3–4 days after birth.
+If a baby has jaundice, the skin or whites of the eyes turn yellow.
+Press lightly on your baby's forehead with your finger for a few seconds, then release.
+This makes it easier to see the yellow under your baby's skin color.
+It usually shows up 3 to 4 days after birth.
 Premature babies are especially at risk.

-Treating jaundice with phototherapy (treatment with special lights) at home or in the hospital.
-Your doctor can tell you more about phototherapy if it is needed.
+Treating jaundice with special lights (phototherapy) at home or in the hospital.
+Your baby's health care provider can tell you more about phototherapy if it is needed.

-Call your baby’s doctor or health care provider if you notice any of the following:
+Call your baby’s health care provider if you notice any of the following:

-A yellowish appearance to baby’s skin or to the whites of baby’s eyes
+Your baby has yellowish skin or in the whites of his or her eyes

 If your child's health care provider has already seen your baby for jaundice, but now the yellow color has moved below the belly button.
 Jaundice usually moves from head to toe as the level rises.